DerekCorniello/DerekCorniello.github.io/README.md

 ## Features
 - Responsive Design
-- Visualizations of my skills using Chart.js
+- Visualizations of my skills
-- A _touch_ of Vue.js, this was for a project requirement
 - Async loading of media
 - ... and more!